Spring Garden Revival

 Bourne Municipal Resources for Sustainable Lawn Care & Community Programs

-Bourne residents have access to a range of municipal resources supporting sustainable lawn care.
-The UMass Extension Turf Program offers science-based guidance, while the Parks & Recreation Department coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
-Bourne’s Green Communities designation and MVP programs promote energy efficiency and climate adaptation.
-The Massachusetts Audubon Society provides pollinator habitat initiatives, further enhancing local biodiversity.
+Bourne residents have access to a range of municipal and educational resources for sustainable lawn care.
+The UMass Extension and UMass Extension Turf Program offer science-based guidance on turf management.
+The Parks & Recreation Department coordinates with Tree City USA events and hosts community workshops on grasscycling and organic lawn care.
+Bourne’s Green Communities designation and MVP programs support local sustainability initiatives.
+The Massachusetts Audubon Society provides pollinator habitat resources and educational programs.
+For recreation and community events, contact the Bourne Recreation Department.

 Bourne Recreation Department